Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-A \emph{geometric mean decomposition} (GMD) of a square complex invertible matrix $A$ is given by:
+A GMD of a square complex invertible matrix $A$ is given by:

-where $U$, $V$ are unitary matrices, and $T$ is an upper-triangular matrix such that all its diagonal values equal to the geometric mean of the singular values of $A$, which is real and positive.
+where $U$, $V$ are unitary matrices, and $T$ is an upper triangular matrix such that all its diagonal values equal to the geometric mean of the singular values of $A$, which is real and positive.

 Note that this decomposition always exists if $A$ is invertible (since the vector of singular values of $A$ necessarily majorizes the vector of diagonal elements of $T$), but is not unique.